 We work closely with WVU faculty members to coordinate large-scale, multidisciplinary research and outreach programs.
-Established in 1979 as the Energy Research Center, today the NRCCE works with more than 100 WVU faculty members and research professionals to conduct programs in:
+Established in 1979 as the Energy Research Center, today the EI/NRCCE works with more than 100 WVU faculty members and research professionals to conduct programs in:

 - Fuel and Power